orville-wright/epldecoder/README.md

 Notes:
 =================================
-Augment the game decision making process with additional analytical data sets that are sources from other locations.
+The goal is to augment the game decision making process with additional analytical data sets that are sources from other locations.
 These will be created & stored within a MongoDB and cross-referenced with the basic game data-set.
 Today, this is not easy to do via the current game website: http://www.premierleague.com/en-gb.html.
 Doing this makes deeper team & player analysis more possible (but more complex). and therefore, better team/player decisions are possible.
 Many of these data sets come from non EPL websites. e.g. FIFA, gambling sites, football stats sites etc.

 Also, the MongoDB data source will be used to drive richer analytical charts that are not available on http://www.premierleague.com/en-gb.html, never were available and are very much needed by the 5,000,000+ users of the Barclays EPL website & App.